 Tour de France’s rich history goes back to 1903, when its first edition took place.
 Nowadays, it is the most famous cycling race globally.
 One day, I asked myself:

 What will I discover if I visualize the data collected from over 100 editions?

-The result is a unique set of charts and facts about the Tour de France that can provide us with valuable insights.
+The result is a unique set of charts and facts about the Tour de France that can provide valuable insights.
 And maybe, we can also better predict the future winners.

 Learn more about the total distance, average stage length, rider’s height, weight, BMI, and other interesting data, and how they developed.

 Let’s dive into one of the biggest sets of the Tour de France statistics.

 - Tour de France 2023 Summary